EU AI Act compliance assessment.

 GDPR Article 22 applies to "solely automated" decisions that produce "legal or similarly significant effects" on natural persons.
 The Hydrate memory and retrieval system does not produce such decisions.
 The output of the retrieval pipeline is a set of facts injected into context; the LLM then generates a response.
 The LLM's response is not "solely automated" in the Article 22 sense for most developer tool use cases (a developer interacts with the AI tool and exercises their own judgment over the output).
 Article 22 does not appear to be triggered by the standard use cases.

-For Enterprise deployments where the SiteEngine AI output influences decisions about natural persons (e.g., a lending decision-support tool, an HR screening tool), the customer must assess Article 22 obligations including the right to human review.
+For Enterprise deployments where the application built on top of the Enterprise server API influences decisions about natural persons (e.g., a lending decision-support tool, an HR screening tool), the customer must assess Article 22 obligations including the right to human review.

 9.2 Data controller and processor roles